-1) Establish a resilience working group to capitalize on the diversity of expertise and perspectives that comprise the UMRR partnership.
-This working group will be substantially involved in the formulation and conduct of this project.

-A Resilience Working Group was assembled in FY15.

-- 2) Develop a clear conceptual understanding and definition of ecological resilience as applied to the UMRS. - a) Small working group will develop a draft ("strawman") conceptual model of ecological resilience in the UMRS. - b) Convene workshop to discuss and refine this model.
-Participants will be determined by resilience working group.

-c) Small working group will refine conceptual model based on input from workshop Working Draft Conceptual models of UMRS in support of the resilience assessment were completed in FY16.
+- 1) Establish a resilience working group to capitalize on the diversity of expertise and perspectives that comprise the UMRR partnership.
+This working group will be substantially involved in the formulation and conduct of this project. - A Resilience Working Group was assembled in FY15. - 2) Develop a clear conceptual understanding and definition of ecological resilience as applied to the UMRS. - a) Small working group will develop a draft ("strawman") conceptual model of ecological resilience in the UMRS. - b) Convene workshop to discuss and refine this model.
+Participants will be determined by resilience working group. - c) Small working group will refine conceptual model based on input from workshop Working Draft Conceptual models of UMRS in support of the resilience assessment were completed in FY16.
 Given the iterative nature of a resilience assessment.
-These models will continue to be refined throughout the project

-- 3) Use principles of general resilience to guide: - a) Development of indices of general resilience for the UMRS using data from the UMRR-LTRM. - b) Description of the current general resilience of multiple reaches of the UMRS. - Indicators of general resilience were developed in FY17 and published in FY18. - 4) Use the conceptual model to guide: - a) Development of state and transition models that detail the drivers and responses of potential alternative regimes b) Identification of knowledge gaps in our understanding of alternative regimes
+These models will continue to be refined throughout the project - 3) Use principles of general resilience to guide: - a) Development of indices of general resilience for the UMRS using data from the UMRR-LTRM. - i) Description of the current general resilience of multiple reaches of the UMRS.
+Indicators of general resilience were developed in FY17 and published in FY18. - 4) Use the conceptual model to guide: - a) Development of state and transition models that detail the drivers and responses of potential alternative regime b) Identification of knowledge gaps in our understanding of alternative regimes c) Specified resilience analyses derived from UMRR LTRM data A manuscript testing hypotheses derived from the conceptualization of alternate regimes in fish communities using LTRM fisheries data was submitted for peer review in the journal Biological Invasions in FY20.